-Since the middle of January, photos of famished lions in a zoo in Sudan circulated the globe and immediately caught our attention.
-Due to a lack of financial resources, the animals have been left to starve.
-We are there to help them.
+In January 2020, photos of famished lions in a zoo in Sudan circulated the globe and immediately caught our attention.
+Due to a lack of financial resources, the animals were left to starve.
+So we went there to help them.

-Our rescue team arrived in the capital Khartoum, where the big cats and other animals are starving in the Al Qurashi Family Park in January 2020.
-The Sudanese authorities have granted the team, led by FOUR PAWS veterinarian Amir Khalil, permission to enter the country and provide the animals with urgently needed food and medical care.
+Our rescue team was in the capital Khartoum, where the big cats and other animals were starving in the Al Qurashi Family Park.
+The Sudanese authorities granted the team, led by FOUR PAWS veterinarian Amir Khalil, permission to enter the country and provide the animals with urgently needed food and medical care.

-The FOUR PAWS team consisting of international wildlife experts and veterinarians is evaluating the situation on-site, making sure the lions are properly diagnosed, treated and able to recover from their ordeal.
+The FOUR PAWS team consisting of international wildlife experts and veterinarians evaluated the situation on-site, making sure the lions are properly diagnosed, treated and able to recover from their ordeal.
 The big cats were extremely malnourished.
 Read more here.

 FOUR PAWS veterinarian and head of the emergency mission Amir Khalil